Unikraft: Shaping the Future of Cloud Deployments with Unikernels

 Coming from a research background in cloud optimization, we were frustrated by how inefficient it is to deploy to the cloud.
 If all I want is to run a web server or proxy, why do I need several hundred MBs of memory to do so?
 Why are cold boots so painful?
 Could I squeeze more requests per second out of an instance?
 And are these problems really fundamental, or are they just the current way of doing business and thus fixable?

 This status quo is understandable.
-For many years the cloud has provided an amazing mechanism to painlessly and quickly deploy a service and to transparently scale it with load.
+For many years the cloud has provided an amazing mechanism to painlessly and quickly deploy a service and to scale it with load transparently.
 This convenience, however, comes at a big (cloud spend) cost, and companies have more recently started taking a serious look at the bottom line and their ballooning cloud bills.

 The seed of Unikraft started many years ago as we were looking into running virtualized network processing workloads.
 At that time, someone from the Xen hypervisor community pointed us to a minimalistic OS called miniOS that we could directly couple with an application for performance reasons.
 We could boot these early unikernels in milliseconds and process tens of Gb/s in software, which showed us their potential.

 Skipping forward a few years, we decided to create the Linux Foundation Unikraft open-source project to provide a fully modular library OS and build system targeting cloud deployments.
-We then, in 2021, decided to create a startup to commercialize this technology.
+In 2021, we decided to create a startup to commercialize this technology.

 How Do Cloud Deployments With Unikernels Work?